10 Frog Related Idioms and Phrases

 1. Like herding frogs.

-A way of saying that something is disorderly, or chaotic.
+Meaning: To suggest that something is disorderly or chaotic.

 Example Sentence: "Trying to keep those people queuing in an orderly fashion was like trying to herd frogs."

 Gathering Frog Idioms and Phrases Can be Like Herding Frogs

 Idioms That are As Fine As Frog Hair